51Degrees/documentation/src/features/clientsideevidence.md

 # Introduction

-@Evidence will usually be drawn from one of 4 places:
+@Evidence will usually be drawn from one of four places:

 * HTTP headers
 * Cookies